 Some benefits of a revocable trust include:

+- It can help protect you now.
 If you’re unable to manage your own financial affairs due to a temporary or permanent disability, your trust can address how your assets are to be managed and by whom.

+- It typically avoids probate.
 Probate is the court procedure for collecting a decedent’s assets, liquidating liabilities, paying taxes and distributing property to heirs, carried out by a personal representative or executor under the supervision of the probate court.
 Since your trust details how assets should be distributed to beneficiaries, your heirs typically can bypass probate court.

+- You can maintain privacy.
 Probate court proceedings are a matter of public record.
 By keeping your estate planning within the confines of a trust, you ensure privacy of your financial wishes.

+- It fulfills your wishes upon death.
 The trust identifies your chosen beneficiaries and details for how your assets are distributed.